 8. Low-tide exploration with Seattle Aquarium beach naturalists

-This glorious summer activity is budget-friendly — it's free.
+This glorious summer activity for families is budget-friendly — it’s free.
 Stroll along the beach during low tide when beach naturalists from the Seattle Aquarium will help identify what you find and share everything they know about the abundant marine life living along our coastline.
-They'll also let you know how to keep it safe.
+They’ll also let you know how to keep it safe.
 Find beach naturalists stationed during low-tide days at the following parks: Richmond Beach, Carkeek Park, Golden Gardens, Olympic Sculpture Park Pocket Park, Charles Richey Sr. Viewpoint, Lincoln Park, Seahurst Park, Des Moines Beach Park, Saltwater State Park, Redondo Beach and Dash Point State Park.

 Details: Check the link above for low-tide dates and times in June, July and early August.
 A Discover Pass is required to park at Saltwater State Park and Dash Point State Park.

 9. Try new foods at a local farmers market

 Eating locally grown, in-season produce is a wonderful way to “eat the rainbow.”
 Local farmers markets are the best place to find this edible rainbow, and letting kids pick out new and unusual foods is a great way to encourage them to try new fruits and vegetables.
 Get to know what is ripe with a weekly visit to your local farmers market, and get to know the farmers, who will have recommendations.
 Find a market near you for a weekly family tradition, or pick a market by the day of the week at the website above, and get ready for an affordable, delicious and nutritious family activity in Seattle.